cibere/starapi/README.md

 - add global response schemas, and use the route's callback's return annotation for the ok response.
 Keep the responses kwarg in `Route` for per-route changes.
 - websocket path parameter support
 - finish middleware support
+- WebsocketEndpoint class that can be subclassed.
+Would be a combination of `WebSocketRoute` and `WebSocket`.
+Useful for more stateful actions.